-Cherry Red oca have an appearance similar to that of a wrinkled fingerling potato, cylindrical and petite growing on average to be between 1 and 6 inches in length.
-Their signature feature is their exterior skin which is lined with vertical indentations running the length of the tuber.
-Oca tubers are available in varying shades of red, pink, yellow, orange and purple.
-As their name suggests the Cherry Red oca has a vibrant rosy red skin and waxy sheen lined with indentations of black.
-When first harvested the Cherry Red oca offers a sweet and sour taste.
-If allowed to sit in the sun a few days to weeks after harvest its glucose levels will nearly double and it will take on a notably sweeter flavor.
-When cooked they are similar in texture to that of potato or carrot and will develop a slightly nutty flavor.
-The leaves of the Cherry Red oca plant are edible as well and offer a taste similar to sorrel with sour nuances of lemon, not surprising given their botanical family of Oxalidaceae aka wood sorrels.
+Cherry Red ocas have an appearance similar to that of wrinkled fingerling potatoes, cylindrical and petite, growing between 2 and 15 centimeters in length.
+Their exterior skin is, as their name suggests, a vibrant rosy red and it has a waxy sheen lined with indentations running on the tuber.
+The Cherry Red oca offers a sweet and sour taste when first harvested.
+If allowed to sit in the sun for a few weeks after harvest, its glucose levels will nearly double, and it will take on a notably sweeter and nutty flavor.
+The leaves of the Cherry Red oca plant are also edible and offer a taste similar to sorrel with sour nuances of lemon.

-Red oca tubers can be utilized in many applications where one would use petite potatoes.
-They can be roasted, boiled, steamed, sautéed, microwaved, and fried.
-However unlike potatoes, the oca can be eaten raw, preferably after having spent some time letting its sugars develop in the sun post-harvest.
-Raw Cherry Red oca tubers can be sliced and seasoned or grated and incorporated in salads, sandwiches or salsas.
-Cooked Cherry Red oca are perfectly sized and textured for warm and cold salads (similar to potato salad), or as a topping for flatbread and pizza.
-They can be added to soups, curries, chili and stews or served simply with butter and salt as a mash.
-When fried they make excellent chips or fries.
+Cherry Red ocas are best suited for cooked applications such as roasting, boiling, steaming, sautéing, and frying.
+Unlike potatoes, Cherry Red ocas can be eaten raw, preferably after letting its sugars develop in the sun post-harvest.
+Raw Cherry Red ocas can be sliced, seasoned, or grated and incorporated into sandwiches or salsas.
+Cooked Cherry Red oca are perfectly sized and textured for warm and cold salads or as a topping for flatbreads and pizza.
+They can also be added to soups, curries, chili, and stews or served simply with butter and salt as a mash.
+When fried, they make excellent chips or fries.
 The high dry matter content of oca also makes them a viable source for making starches or alcohol.
-The shoots and leaves of the oca plant can be used as a salad or cooking green and will impart a sharp lemon flavor to preparations, and the thick stems can be used as a substitute for rhubarb in pies.
-To store keep Cherry Red oca in the crisper drawer of the refrigerator or keep on the counter in a cool, dry location.
+Store Cherry Red oca in the crisper drawer of the refrigerator or keep on the counter in a cool, dry, and dark location.

 Recipes that include Oca Cherry Red Potatoes.
 One is easiest, three is harder.